Epilogue: All the Difference in the World

 And they weren't even perfect; not even close, but they were a couple.

-They fought and grew, pushed and pulled.
-And soon enough, they would fall.
-They didn't have a song or ridiculous pet names for each other, but they had an anniversary, a drawer in one another's home, and an epic story of how they came to be what they were now.
+They fought and grew, pushed and pulled; they had jumped together and fallen.
+They didn't have a song or ridiculous pet names for each other, but they had an anniversary, plans for the future and to combine their two homes, and a story of how they came to be what they were now.

 They were more than they had been, less than they could be, but they were actively working on changing that.
-Day by day, Hermione and Draco worked to gain back all that they had lost, while piece-by-piece, their foundation grew stronger than it had ever been.
+Day by day, they worked to gain back all that they had lost, while piece-by-piece, their foundation grew stronger than it had ever been.

 Disclaimer: I don't own it.